-As a bit of background, the IBM 4683 is noteworthy for being the first PC-based point of sale retail system from the company.
+As a bit of background, the IBM 4683 was noteworthy for being the first PC-based point-of-sale (POS) retail system from the company.
+The keyboard was also used with IBM 4684 POS Controller Terminals as well.
 This keyboard was not the only large ortholinear-style keyboard from IBM - in fact, IBM was making the titanic 254-key IBM Multi-Shift Kanji Keyboards in the previous decade.
 But it's definitely an unusual sight from the company.
-This keyboard seems to be spiritually succeeded by the IBM Model M11 Modifiable Layout Keyboard (such as P/N 92F6290) in 1993, which was a dome-with-slider keyboard with an integrated magnetic stripe reader originally made for the IBM 4694.
+This keyboard seems to be spiritually succeeded by the IBM Model M11 Modifiable Layout Keyboard (such as P/N 92F6290) in 1993, which was an IBM buckling sleeve keyboard with an integrated magnetic stripe reader originally made for the IBM 4694.

 Starting with the box, it's very spartan with a single blue IBM square logo, the number 5 written on various faces, and the serial number/part number sticker.

 Inside the box, the keyboard is packed in a red-tint plastic bag and is secured with two foam rings on either side of the keyboard.
 The foam does a good job of securing holding the keyboard in the box.

 Also in the box are two bags that contain a kit for making labels to put on the keycaps.
 In one bag, you get many paper sticks to write text onto, and in the other, you get many plastic 'window' covers.